moble/spherical_functions/EulerAngles.md

 We can work entirely without Euler angles.
 (My own work simply never uses them; the $\mathfrak{D}$ matrices are written directly in terms of rotors.)
 Nonetheless, they are ubiquitous throughout the literature.
-And while we can work entirely without Euler angles, and can sometimes be useful to compare to other results.
+And while we can work entirely without Euler angles, it can sometimes be useful to compare to other results.
 So, to make contact with that literature, we will need to choose a convention for constructing a rotation from a triple of angles
 $(\alpha, \beta, \gamma)$.
 We therefore define the rotor